You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 The amount of water will vary depending on the humidity level and wind.

 The compost should not be fully decomposed when it is added to your garden instead, let the decomposition process finish in the garden.
-Organic matter helps to hold water in and therefore all soil needs to have a healthy amount of organic matter in it.

 Fill the rest of the bucket with chlorine-free water and let it sit for at least 24 hours.
 Using a cheesecloth or paint strainer and another bucket, pour the liquid compost through the strainer and into the other bucket.

-With a pH test kit or pH meter, you can find out the pH levels as well as keep track of it because it will take time to increase or decrease the pH level of the soil.
+With a pH test kit or pH meter, you can find out the pH levels as well as keep track of it because it will take time to increase or decrease the acidity level of the soil.

 The pH level of the soil is important for plants because the acidity levels of the soil will depend on the amount of nutrients that can be dissolved in the soil.